magicmarvman/fff-infopunkt-pythonbackend/README.md

 ## How to get this working
 ### 1. Use python3
 1. Clone Repository to your local disk
-2. install with `pip install telepot pynamodb`
+2. Install with `pip install telepot pynamodb`
 3. Create config.json with your dynalite server and chatbot id (to use ours please use the docker version)
-4. run server with `python3 bot.py`
+4. Run server with `python3 bot.py`
 5. Format the messages as shown below and have fun

 ### 2. Use docker (recommended)
-1. run on an x64 machine `docker run -d pboehler/fffinfopythonbackendserver`
+1. Run on an x64 machine `docker run -d pboehler/fffinfopythonbackendserver`
-2. run on an arm machine like the Raspberry Pi `docker run -d pboehler/fffinfopythonbackendserver:rpi`
+2. Run on an arm machine like the Raspberry Pi `docker run -d pboehler/fffinfopythonbackendserver:rpi`

 ## Format the messages:
 The messages need to be formated with the following pattern: